x00tex/hackTheBox/Boxes/linux/Retired/seal/README.md

 ## `ansible-playbook` Command with sudo

-In `/opt` directory, there is a `run.yml` that creating backup of `/var/lib/tomcat9/webapps/ROOT/admin/dashboard` direcotry and using `copy_links=yes` parameter and if check [ansible synchronize_module docs](https://docs.ansible.com/ansible/2.3/synchronize_module.html)
+In `/opt` directory, there is a `run.yml` that creating backup of `/var/lib/tomcat9/webapps/ROOT/admin/dashboard` directory and using `copy_links=yes` parameter and if check [ansible synchronize_module docs](https://docs.ansible.com/ansible/2.3/synchronize_module.html)

 **`copy_links`** Copy symlinks as the item that they point to (the referent) is copied, rather than the symlink.